Driven to distraction: New rules limit those humorous state highway signs

 "And it's funny when they'll quote off some that they remember.
 I mean, that's what we're trying to do.
 We're trying to get those safety messages through to people, things that we already know."

 Signs can be useful reminders.
-AnFHA study in June 2016showed 54% of drivers reported changing behaviors after seeing specific messages on electronic signs on roadways.
+AnFHWA study in June 2016showed 54% of drivers reported changing behaviors after seeing specific messages on electronic signs on roadways.

 But repeated phrases can feel stale after a while so some states started revving up those messages to make them more memorable.

-Now Bruning says the FHA is putting the brakes on with an update to its manual on those signs.
+Now Bruning says the FHWA is putting the brakes on with an update to its manual on those signs.

 "We need to limit references to pop culture that maybe aren't widely understood.
 It also encourages us to make sure that any reference we put up is widely understood," Bruning said.